amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines # through # in my code in `my_other_file.py`

+**7. Warp the detected lane boundaries back onto the original image**

+code: line 138-192 in `final.py`
+We reuse Minv matrix to unwarp the detected lane back to original image, which is listed in draw_lanes_on_image() in line 138-175 in `final.py`. cv2.addWeighted() is used to combine the result with the original image, also the radius of curvature of left and right lanes, deviation position from vehicle are overlaid on it.
+The final result is shown as the following figure.

+![alt text][image6]

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.